mindplace/stack-for-yourself/_posts/2016-06-01-front-end-part-2-design-and-assets.md

 ---
 layout: post
-title: "Frontend design for developers and assets"
+title: "Assets, fonts, mockups, and design"
-shortnote: "Designing sites, managing design choices, and more."
+shortnote: "Designing sites, managing asset choices, and more."
-tags: [frontend, all]
+tags: [front-end, all]
 ---

 ## Start here
-Check out this resource for [free front-end stuff you can use in your projects](http://www.premiumpixels.com/).
-And absolutely bookmark [Unsplash](https://unsplash.com/)!
+Check out this resource for [free front-end things, like code samples or images, you can use in your projects](http://www.premiumpixels.com/).

+Be sure to bookmark [Unsplash](https://unsplash.com/), an amazing place to get free, high-quality, beautiful photos for use in any projects.

 <hr>